tomy2105/KnowledgeNotes/cpp/cpp11.md

 Class `std::initializer_list<>` can be constructed statically by the compiler using `{}`  and it's copying is cheap.

-**NOTE**: Initializer list assignment and constuction does not automatically narrow!
+**NOTE**: Initializer list assignment and construction does not automatically narrow!

 ```cpp
 int x = 7.3; // ok, standard C narrowing
 int x0{ 7.3 };	// error: narrowing